Leif the Lucky

 New York Times

-Considered one of the finest works of Ingri and Edgar Parin d’Aulaire, Leif the Lucky will delight both children and adults in the adventures of Leif, son of Erik the Red, who “sailed with his father to Greenland and who later sailed farther west and found the continent of America.”
+Considered one of the finest works of Ingri and Edgar Parin d’Aulaire, Leif the Lucky will delight both children and adults with the story of Leif, son of Erik the Red, who sailed with his father and a Viking crew to Greenland and then farther west to the continent of America.

 $16.95 cloth/jacket ISBN 978-0-8166-9545-4